lwjglgamedev/vulkanbook/bookcontents/chapter-02/chapter-02.md

 Before going on, for those who are not familiar with [LWJGL](https://www.lwjgl.org/), we will explain the purpose of the `MemoryStack`.
 In order to share data with native code, LWJGL uses direct (off-heap) buffers instead of relaying on the [JNI](https://en.wikipedia.org/wiki/Java_Native_Interface) (which would be quite slow).
 You can think of these buffers as C pointers to a region of memory than can be accessed both by Java and native code.
 But Java has a major drawback: we cannot allocate objects in the stack, such as in C, even for these direct buffers.
 This is specially painful for short-lived buffers that may be used to pass some initialization info to native methods.

 To solve this, LWJGL comes with the `MemoryStack`, which is basically a direct allocated stack, where we can reserve direct memory when we need to exchange short-lived info with native functions.
 You can read about all the gory details [here](https://github.com/LWJGL/lwjgl3-wiki/wiki/1.3.-Memory-FAQ).
-Although is not perfect, it really helps this information sharing, and what is more important, everything allocated in the stack inside a try/catch block is automatically freed (how convenient!) when we exit that block.
+Although it is not perfect, it really helps this information sharing, and what is more important—everything allocated inside a try/catch block is automatically freed (how convenient!) when we exit that block.
 We will see if [Project Panama](https://openjdk.java.net/projects/panama/) can finally ease the invocation of native code from Java.

-*When initializing something in memory, there are two options to choose from: malloc() and calloc(). malloc __does not__ initialize memory (ie set the bits to 0), while calloc does.
+*When initializing something in memory, there are two options to choose from: malloc() and calloc(). malloc **does not** initialize memory (ie set the bits to 0), while calloc does.
 Malloc is suggested for performance gains, but sometimes calloc is necessary.
 When using calloc, we do not need to initialize some information fields.*

 ### Creating Vulkan Structures